 The GPS faculty have done something truly extraordinary.
 By providing monetary resources from their personal discretionary accounts they have collectively raised $400,000.
 Through many individual contributions — spanning from the junior faculty, through the senior faculty, to the emeritus faculty — we achieved our target goal of $400k in a very short time.
 Furthermore, each of the GPS Division's major centers (Caltech Center for Comparative Planetary Evolution, Linde Center for Global Environmental Science, and the Seismological Laboratory) contributed funds that were matched by the GPS Division.
 Our example attracted interest from three trustee donors that added their gifts, bringing our current total above $1,000,000.
 This DEI Fund could only have been created as a result of the faculty's deep commitment to the future of diversity, equity and inclusion.
 Our example has inspired other Caltech divisions to start similar efforts.

-This new DEI Fund will enable us to offer, beginning with the next round of admissions, several Diversity Fellowships to eligible applicants.
+This new DEI Fund will enable us to offer, beginning with the next round of admissions, several Faculty Fellowships to eligible applicants.
 Those fellowships will be offered after admission and before admitted students are required to respond to admission offers, by recommendation from the Academic Committee and selection by the Diversity, Equity and Inclusion Committee.
 Furthermore, through the recommendations of the Committee on Diversity, Equity and Inclusion, the faculty will make decisions on how to best spend available resources for a broad variety of activities involving outreach, inreach, WAVE fellows, recruiting, and more.
 The entire Division community is encouraged to submit ideas to the DEI Committee for their consideration.
 At $700k, the payout will be modest, so we will need to thoughtful and deliberative to use it most wisely.